afrozl/angular-carousel/README.md

 * *extreme*: 200 (Integer) - when (ms) the user starts two swipes within this timeframe it will be handled with nearly no animation (for fast usage of the carousel)
 * *hint*: 0 (Integer) - makes the border of the bottom coming page visible (size in pixels)
 * *buffer*: 3 (Integer) - number of the loaded pages (only odd numbers!)
-* *index*: 'cindex' (String) - name of the variable which will be injected into the templates scope

 # Development